Home Compare BN.PA vs KRZ.IR

 Growth

-Danone S.A. sits higher in the group on growth, adding to the overall structural advantage.
+Danone S.A. sits in the stronger part of the group on growth, while Kerry Group plc is closer to mid-pack.

 Growth — Dominant Gap